Persistent memory

 Import thousands of records from CSV, JSON, or JSONL.
 LLM-powered ingestion generates keyword clouds automatically.
 Batch commits, dedup, and resume support.

-Central project registry, auto-detection from .git/package.json, project briefings, user preferences, and agent rules generation for Cursor and Claude Code.
+Central project registry, auto-detection from .git/package.json, project briefings, user preferences, and agent rules generation for Claude Code, Cursor, and more.

 Turn any website into a /knowledge/ directory of searchable markdown.
 Pre-computed JSON index, zero-dependency runtime.
 Powers Sir Chats‑A‑Lot.
 Supports llms.txt for AI discoverability.